M

 $3.5B

-Magic Johnson turned $600K into $620M through smart investing, but Michael Jordan's Nike deal alone generates more annual revenue than Magic's entire net worth.
+Magic Johnson turned $600K into $620M through real estate and sports ownership, but Michael Jordan's Nike deal alone generates more annual income than Magic's entire net worth.

 Magic Johnson's Revenue